Bernard Tomic: Early and personal life

 Tomic was born in Stuttgart, Germany, on 21 October 1992.
 Tomic's parents, Bosnian Croat father (from Tuzla), John (Ivica) and Bosniak mother, Adisa (from Brčko), left Socialist Yugoslavia several years before his birth.

 In an interview, Tomic stated that his parents "have a Croatian background".
 They had both been working in Germany when Tomic was born.
 The family migrated to Gold Coast, Queensland, Australia in 1996 when Tomic was three years old.

 His younger sister Sara was a professional tennis player.
 Tomic was educated at Southport State School during his primary school years before taking up a sports scholarship at The Southport School for high school.
 In 2018 he became vegan.

+Tomic has a daughter, born in April 2026, with his partner Keely Hannah.

 Career

 Juniors

 Before Tomic began competing on the ITF junior tour he stated that he would become the number one tennis player in the world, win all the majors and become Australia's youngest Davis Cup player.
 He also claimed he would achieve these goals by attaining the serve of Goran Ivanišević, the mind of Pete Sampras, the groundstrokes of Roger Federer and the heart of Lleyton Hewitt.
-In 2004, 2006 and 2007, respectively, Tomic won the 12s, 14s and 16s Orange Bowl titles—one of the most prestigious events on the junior tour.
+In 2004, 2006 and 2007, respectively, Tomic won the 12s, 14s and 16s Orange Bowl titles —one of the most prestigious events on the junior tour.

 Playing his first singles event on the ITF Junior Circuit in 2006, he qualified for the Sunsmart 18 and Under Canterbury Championships in New Zealand and went on to win the title at 13 years of age, defeating Oh Dae-soung of Korea in the final.
 His success continued in the following weeks, winning the next three tournaments he played in, giving him a 25-match winning streak.
 He was able to extend this streak to 26 at the Riad 21 junior tournament in Morocco, before falling in the round of 16 to future junior world number 1 and ATP top 50 player Ričardas Berankis.

 Tomic gained direct acceptance into his first junior Grand Slam at the 2007 Australian Open boys tournament at 14 years of age, the youngest player to ever gain direct entry.
 He came out victorious in round one against the sixth seed José-Roberto Velasco.
 In the second round, he was defeated by Kevin Botti 6–3, 3–6, 6–3.
 In attendance for the match were Australian tennis greats Tony Roche, John Newcombe and Pat Rafter.
 In his second junior Grand Slam tournament at the 2007 French Open, he made his way through qualifying to reach the main draw where he triumphed in the first round.
 In the second round, he would lose to Ričardas Berankis 6–2, 6–3.